isomerpages/moe-navalbasepri/_about-us/Vision, Mission, Values.md

 | White     | Purity     |
 | Red     | The throbbing young blood in the ‘veins’ of the school in the pursuit of knowledge     |
 | Blue     | Denoting the colour of the sea-the school being the sea of knowledge which will prepare the pupils for the future     |

+### SCHOOL SONG

+Up the gangway, we will go

+Ready to achieve our goal

+Working together in harmony

+On board our Naval Base Primary

+Sail On, Sail On

+We’ll ride the wildest storm

+Our spirits, brave and strong

+Soon the gale will be gone

+Wave after wave, we will go

+Till we hear the shouts of

+‘Land Ahoy’

+Firm on the anchor of Education

+We’ll do our best for our Nation

+**Lyrics by : Mrs Wee Bian Hua**

+**Score by : Mdm Ho Kim Geok**